ivarunseth/react-flask-webchat/README.md

 ## How to Run the Application

+### Local Setup

-### Prerequisites
+#### Prerequisites

-This project is developed and tested using Python3.9 and Node v18.17.1
+This project is developed and tested using Python3.9 and Node v18.17.1, please ensure the same are installed.

 #### Client